 - Seek the continuing improvement of the living standards of the people.

-coordination between them in order to maximize subregional Andean integration, promote their
+coordination between them to maximize Andean subregional integration, promote their

-The Andean development corporation (CAF) is a multilateral financial institution that
+The Andean development corporation is a multilateral financial institution that

 countries and regional integration.
 While its main shareholders are Bolivia, Colombia, Ecuador, Peru, and Venezuela, Argentina, Brazil, Chile, Costa Rica, the Dominican Republic, Jamaica, the United Mexican States, Panama, Paraguay, Spain, Trinidad and Tobago, and Uruguay, as well as